relaycorp/veraid-website/src/pages/kliento/servers.md

 Kliento is a client authentication protocol that provides secure, offline-verifiable credentials.
 When clients present token bundles to your server, you simply verify them locally without accessing remote servers or pre-configuring trusted public keys—unlike JWTs which require JWKS endpoints.

-This guide explains how to implement server-side verification of Kliento token bundles, allowing you to securely identify clients and validate their claims.
+This guide explains how to implement server-side verification of Kliento token bundles across different platforms.

 ## JavaScript